 For forms and instructions, visit the forms page here.

 BU Hub Resources for Faculty

-Boston University is currently implementing its first, University-wide general education program (a.k.a. the BU Hub).
+Boston University has recently been implementing its first, University-wide general education program (a.k.a. the BU Hub).
 The BU Hub is designed to equip students to engage with complexity, diversity, and change, and with enduring features of human cultures.
 Its six capacities and their constitutive areas expose students to a broad range of knowledge and disciplines, encourage a sense of social responsibility and commitment to social justice, cultivate a set of widely applicable habits of mind, such as analytical, interpretative, quantitative and communication skills, and develop the ability to apply knowledge in diverse settings.
-The BU Hub will be introduced to first-year students in Fall of 2018 (and to transfer students in Fall of 2020).
+The BU Hub was first introduced to first-year students in Fall of 2018 (and it will first apply to to transfer students in Fall of 2020).